 The Norwegian Institute of Public Health requires information including occupation and place of work to study transmission and disease, consequences of the pandemic and measures within different occupational groups.
-Information from the State Register of Employers and Employees (Aa register) was collected in August 2020.
+Information from the State Register of Employers and Employees (Aa register) was collected from the Norwegian Labour and Welfare Administration (NAV).

-The Aa register is owned and managed by Norwegian Labour and Welfare Administration (NAV) and is a basic data register that provides an overview of all working conditions in Norway.
-Public authorities that need information from the Aa register to solve their tasks (as a public authority), can access data from here The data are transferred as a single delivery, but will be updated as required.
+The Aa register is a basic data register that provides an overview of all working conditions in Norway.
+Public authorities that need information from the Aa register to solve their tasks (as a public authority), can access data from here.
+The data are transferred as a single delivery, but will be updated as required.
 For information about the Aa register and access to information at NAV:

 National Population Register

 Since October 2020, Beredt C19 collects information from the National Population Register.
-Initially, non-confidential information is collected in Beredt C19, according to the Population Register Act.
-This includes date of birth, gender, basic statistical unit, residential municipality, school district, place of birth (municipality / country), marital status and information about date/place of death.
-Efforts are being made to clarify the legal basis to also obtain confidential information, for example about family relationships, in order to be able to study transmission in families.
+Information collected includes date of birth, gender, basic statistical unit, residential municipality, school district, place of birth (municipality / country), marital status, information about date/place of death and family relationships.
+The latter will be collected in order to be able to study transmission in families.

 Norwegian Registry of Primary Health Care (KPR)